mmtk/mmtk-core/docs/tutorial/Tutorial.md

 ### Collector: Implement garbage collection
 1. Implement work packet.
 Make new file gc_works.
 This file implements CopyContext and ProcessEdges.
 The former provides context for when the gc needs to collect, and ProcessEdges ?
 ### Adding another copyspace
 Less guided exercise: Add “young” copyspace which all new objects go to before moving to the fromspace.
+No r/w barrier.
+Add youngspace (copyspace).
+Allocate to youngspace.
+Youngspace gets collected at the same time as the other things.
+Live items from youngspace get moved to tospace.
+It's an incomplete implementation of a generational GC, in effect.

 [**Back to table of contents**](#contents)
 ***